IGME-RIT/advanced-ray-tracer-tutorial/README.txt

 Then we multiply diffuse by the color of the reflected geometry, and we return that pixel color, which then gets "mixed" in "trace(...)", and then the result of trace() gets sent to the screen

+Optimization:
+In the function bool intersectTriangles, we skip the collision test with triangles that do not face the ray that is being used.
+We do this by using the dot product with the ray's direction, and the triangle's normal.

 How to improve:
 Many ways to improve:

 More Reflections
 	Try to have reflections, of reflections, of reflections...
+	This might involve recurrsion, and might not

 Uniform buffers
 	Keep the triangles array, make it empty